Quansight-Labs/numpy_pytorch_interop/RFC.md

 [JAX's shap edges](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#double-64bit-precision).
 Following the spirit of making everything match NumPy by default, we choose the NumPy defaults whenever the `dtype` was not made explicit in a factory function.
+We also provide a function `set_default_dtype` that allows to change this behavior dynamically.

 **NumPy scalars**.
 NumPy's type system is tricky.
 At first sight, it looks like PyTorch's, but with few more dtypes like `np.uint16` or `np.longdouble`.